jmbertin/jmbertin/README.md

 ----

+### SysAdmin projects
+[Inception](https://github.com/jmbertin/Inception) - 42 school curriculum.
+This project allows you to discover and become familiar with Docker and its tools, building a functionnal local Wordpress website.

 ### Others projects
 [React Native - Snake Game](https://github.com/jmbertin/ReactNative-Snake) - This is my first React Native project.
 A classical Snake game, developed using React Native!
 This game is compatible with both iOS and Android platforms.